USEPA/AMET/README.md

     - Support added for PurpleAir PM2.5 data
     - Support added for numerous additional AQS VOC species
     - Updated batch scripts to incorporate new analysis scripts
-    - Updated AQ_species_list.input file:
+    - Updated AQ_species_list.input file to include:
-       - to include AirNow
+       - AirNow
-       - to include AMTIC
+       - AMTIC
-       - to include PurpleAir
+       - PurpleAir
-       - to include AQS VOC species
+       - additional AQS VOC species
    - Updated AMET-AQ observation files (see notes in AMET_Release_Observation_Files_Readme.txt)
    - Numerous minor bug fixes
    - Updated processing for AMON data to properly adjust for travel blank (when available) or use a fixed value for the blank correction (value depends on year).
 Also updated the AMON input data file to include a POCode based on the replicate value to avoid records being overwritten when loaded into the database